-You may use the depreciation worksheet on page 15 to assist you in maintaining depreciation records.
+You may use the depreciation worksheet, later, to assist you In maintaining depreciation records.
 However, the worksheet is designed only for federal income tax purposes.
 You may need to keep additional records for accounting and state income tax purposes.

 Specific Instructions